GaetanLepage/phd-manuscript/misc/planning.typ

     - [ ] Chapter 6: Conclusion
 ]

-#gaet[I have added 'local TOCs at the beginning of each chapter to help me, but I plan to remove them later.]
+#gaet[I have added _local_ TOCs at the beginning of each chapter to help me, but I plan to remove them later.]